Creating an Effective HR Shared Services Audit Program

-For the Payroll Audit Program, transactional review has been transferred to the third parties to review items keyed by the Payroll team, conduct fraud, exception, and tax identification number audits, and audits of time and attendance exceptions.
-Over time, they have transition to a 25% sampling for some processes, with an increased reliance on specialized reports designed to identify process exceptions.
+For the Payroll Audit Program, the transactional review has been transferred to the third parties to review items keyed by the Payroll team, conduct fraud, exception, and tax identification number audits, and audits of time and attendance exceptions.
+Over time, they have transitioned to a 25% sampling for some processes, with an increased reliance on specialized reports designed to identify process exceptions.

-A key lesson learned when redesigning the Payroll Audit program to integrate smoothly with global locations and third party vendors was the need for business partner validation and approval to ensure accurate payroll processing.
+A key lesson learned when redesigning the Payroll Audit program to integrate smoothly with global locations and third-party vendors was the need for business partner validation and approval to ensure accurate payroll processing.
 For each business to validate payroll results against source data and provide required approvals, there needed to be clearly defined roles and responsibilities that were agreed to with each business partner.
-To accomplish this, working sessions were held with each business partner that included a discussion of the payroll process and current controls in place, with discussion of potential gaps.
-Once there was clear understanding of the process, there could be greater reliance in the independent review by the business partner prior to their approval and signoff.
+To accomplish this, working sessions were held with each business partner that included a discussion of the payroll process and current controls in place, with a discussion of potential gaps.
+Once there was a clear understanding of the process, there could be greater reliance on the independent review by the business partner prior to their approval and signoff.

 In addition, formal reviews are scheduled twice a year with each business partner to ensure continued understanding of requirements and with the opportunity to discuss the process to ensure a high level of collaboration and responsiveness by the Payroll team.

 An iPollingTM question asked about the trend at member companies over the last several years in terms of the time and resources that are devoted to the Payroll audit process.
-The results were slightly weighted toward companies who had seen a slight or significant increase in resource requirements.
+The results were slightly weighted toward companies that had seen a slight or significant increase in resource requirements.
 Here are the details:

 The follow–up polling question asked about the most significant opportunities that existed to improve the efficiency and effectiveness of the Payroll audit process.
 Here the results were clear, with 44% indicating the greatest opportunity was to improve technology and related systems tools and reporting capabilities.
 An additional 22% identified the need for more resources to support better utilization of audit findings to make process improvements to eliminate the source of deficiencies, and 17% cited the need for overall improvements to the operational audit process.